 IU East Grad Social Work

 Each semester a student must also pay a variety of required fees that are based on the number of credit hours per semester which can average up to $200.
 This does not include the cost of books for each course.
-Additional information about this issue can be found in the application CD.
-Usually most students in the MSW program can plan on spending about $20,000 – 22,000 for tuition, books and fees for their entire program (2011).
+Usually most students in the MSW program can plan on spending about $20,000 – 23,000 for tuition, books and fees for their entire program (2014).
 This does not include living expenses.